shenxianpeng/blog/source/daily/index.md

 ---
 title: Daily
 date: 2020-08-07 17:37:33
 ---

-Start from Aug 7, 2020, I would like to start recording my weekly or some regular daily things in English.
+> Start from Aug 7, 2020, I would like to start recording my weekly or some regular daily things in English.

+---

 ## 8/16/2020 - What is the core knowledge I need to learn

+> Sunday, cloudy.
+IKEA measure the house, then I go to the company to study.

 This week I always thinking what's the most importand knowledge to me?
 Learn more about DevOps tools? or others?
 No.